"Let him who is without sin cast the first stone." John 8:7.

 I was about fourteen or fifteen.
 I was sitting on the school bus swapping jokes with two boys.
 The bus was parked outside the parochial high school that we were attending.
-The joke I told went like this: A man was jumping up and down on a manhole shouting "Fifty-two, fifty-two, fifty-two!"
+The joke I told went like like this: A man was jumping up and down on a manhole shouting "Fifty-two, fifty-two, fifty-two!"
 Another man came along and asked him why he was doing that.
 He replied, "Because it is fun.
 Try it."
 So the second man began jumping up and down on the manhole shouting, "Fifty-two, fifty-two, fifty-two!"
 He didn't feel the same way about it and walked away.
 Then came along a third man who asked him why he was doing that.
 The third man belonged to a different race and culture.
 The first man encouraged him to try it.
 When the third man - from a different race and culture - began jumping up and down on the manhole, the first man pulled the screen off the manhole and the man from a different race and culture dropped down into the hole.
 The first man then replaced the screen, got up on the manhole and started jumping up and down again, this time yelling, "Fifty-three, fifty-three, fifty-three!"
 It would not have been such a bad joke if I had not been using an inappropriate slang term to refer to the man from a different race and culture.
 I was only part of the way through the joke when I suddenly noticed a student climbing up onto the bus who was from the same race and culture as the man in my joke.
-A look of horror must have come over my face as the student walked back and took a seat right behind me!
+A look of shock must have come over my face as the student walked back and took a seat right behind me!

 Should hurtful or insensitive speech be addressed?
 Of course!
 But should anyone have their life ruined or their career (or show) taken away because of one thing they said in a moment of poor judgment?
 How many of us have never said anything that was offensive to someone else?
 How many of us have never said anything that we later regretted?